Influence (Tove Lo song)

-"Influence" is a song recorded by Swedish singer-songwriter Tove Lo featuring guest vocals by American rapper Wiz Khalifa.
-It was released on 9 September 2016 as a promotional single from her second studio album Lady Wood (2016).
+"Influence" is a song by Swedish singer-songwriter Tove Lo featuring American rapper Wiz Khalifa.
+It was released on the 9th of September, 2016 as a promotional single from her second studio album Lady Wood (2016), released through Republic Records.
+The song features a guest appearance from American rapper Wiz Khalifa, and was written by Lo and Khalifa, alongside its producers, the Struts.
+The song, a electropop, hip-hop, dance-pop, and minimal techno record, was recorded in 2016 at Wolf Cousins Studios, based in Stockholm, Sweden.